gbarkerz/AccessibleSolitaire/README.md

 "Top upturned card is 6 of Clubs, then 9 of Diamonds, then 4 of Clubs.
 More cards are available to turn over.
 Target piles, 2 of Clubs, 2 of Diamonds, Ace of Hearts, Empty Spades Pile.
 Pile 1, 10 of Hearts to King of Spades, Pile 2, Empty, Pile 3, 8 of Clubs, 2 Cards Face-down, Pile 4, 10 of Spades to Jack of Diamonds, 2 Cards Face-down, Pile 5, 7 of Clubs, 4 Cards Face-down, Pile 6, 4 of Diamonds, 1 Card Face-down, Pile 7, 5 of Diamonds, 6 Cards Face-down."

-**Note:** When using the Android TalkBack screen reader, the screen reader will move to the three containers associated with the upturned cards pile, the target card piles, and the dealt card piles, and annouce their names in addition to moving to the cards contained inside those groups.
+**Note:** When using the Android TalkBack screen reader, the screen reader will move to the three containers associated with the upturned cards pile, the target card piles, and the dealt card piles, and announce their names in addition to moving to the cards contained inside those groups.
 When using the iOS VoiceOver screen reader, the screen reader only moves to the cards, and does not move to the three containers.

 **TIP:** When using the iOS VoiceOver screen reader, turn off the VoiceOver"Text Recognition" setting to prevent VoiceOver attempting to recognise any text shown on the cards and announcing that text in addition to the name of the card.